hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 #### Horizontal alignment

-To create a column that has right-aligned content, set `@align` to `right` on both the column's header and cell (the cell's horizontal content alignment should be the same as the column's horizontal content alignment).
+To create a column that has right-aligned content, set `@align` to `right` on both the column’s header and cell (the cell’s horizontal content alignment should be the same as the column’s horizontal content alignment).

 ```handlebars
 <Hds::Table